teamneusta/pimcore-presentation-bundle/README.md

 ## Usage

-Create new Pimcore document pages using the document types offered by this bundle.
+Create new Pimcore document pages using the Document Types offered by this bundle.
+[See documentation for more details](docs/index.md)

 ## Configuration